 Consumers want to know where their food comes from, how it was produced and how it was sourced, making ingredient transparency and a strict chain of custody more important than ever.

 Not only do consumers want to know where their food comes from; they also want to know its impact on the environment and whether it contributes to climate change.
 These concerns are leading some consumers to reach for renewable food sources like grains, legumes and even algae and seaweed.
-Foods that help minimize waste are also on trend, including using misshapen fruits and vegetables that aren’t Instagram-worthy in appearance.
+Foods that help reduce waste are also on trend, including using misshapen fruits and vegetables that aren’t Instagram-worthy in appearance.

-Reduced Sodium and Sugar
+7. Reduced Sodium and Sugar

 Remember when clean labels were a trend?
 The clean label trend doesn’t get as much air time these days because it’s become the expectation.
 Consumers are now scrutinizing the health benefits of two of those clean label ingredients, in particular.

-Unusual Flavor Combinations
+8. Classic Flavor Combinations

 While some exotic flavors may make their mark, without question, consumers are creatures of comfort and reach for the familiar.
 That was never more true than during the pandemic when classic comfort foods like soups, savory snacks and mac and cheese were among the favorites.